dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 ## Execution

-Esmerald directives use the same events as the one passed in the application.
+Ravyn directives use the same events as the one passed in the application.

 For example, if you want to execute database operations and the database connections should be established before hand, you can do in two ways: